 Even the roasted and salted peanuts taste and smell different.

 Daniella de Venezuela helped me use the stove today, she is living and working at the hostel and staying in Lima indefinitely because of the political turmoil back home.
-She is sweet and she wished me a tasty meal, she microwaved her meal — some rice and papas.
+She is sweet and she wished me a tasty meal, she microwaved her meal — some arroz y papas.
 I’ve met a few others from Venezuela who are on the run from there home country.
 I bet that feels weird, maybe I will be that person too someday when the fucking nazis take over the US.

 I’m starting to lose my English inclination and my first thoughts are how to phrase what I feel in Spanish except my vocabulary is terrible I’m realizing.
 Of course I knew it all along but it’s still fun meeting new people and trying to speak with them.
 In line at a café I almost passed as a Spanish speaker, but it’s easy to order coffee and leave.
 It’s much harder when somebody just assumes I speak perfect Spanish and then starts speaking quickly to me…ay.
 Más despacio por favor, poco a poco…